Organosilicon chemistry: Silyl hydrides

+Silylium ions

+Silylium ions have general formula [SiRR″]+.
+They are more stable in the gas phase than the corresponding carbocations, because silicon is more electropositive than carbon.
+However, silicon stabilizes higher coordination numbers than carbon, such that silylium ions are much less stable and more electrophilic in condensed phases.
+They can be isolated with noncoordinating solvents and anions; typically, they are synthesized via hydride abstraction from a hydrosilane.

 Silenes

 Organosilicon compounds, unlike their carbon counterparts, do not have a rich double bond chemistry.
 Compounds with silene Si=C bonds (also known as alkylidenesilanes) are laboratory curiosities such as the silicon benzene analogue silabenzene.
 In 1967, Gusel'nikov and Flowers provided the first evidence for silenes from pyrolysis of dimethylsilacyclobutane.
 The first stable (kinetically shielded) silene was reported in 1981 by Brook.

 Disilenes have Si=Si double bonds and disilynes are silicon analogues of an alkyne.
-The first Silyne (with a silicon to carbon triple bond) was reported in 2010.
+The first silyne (with a silicon to carbon triple bond) was reported in 2010.

 Siloles

 Siloles, also called silacyclopentadienes, are members of a larger class of compounds called metalloles.
 They are the silicon analogs of cyclopentadienes and are of current academic interest due to their electroluminescence and other electronic properties.
 Siloles are efficient in electron transport.
 They owe their low lying LUMO to a favorable interaction between the antibonding sigma silicon orbital with an antibonding pi orbital of the butadiene fragment.